 A mortice & tenon is one of the longest standing joints in woodworking history.
 At Rowden, a through tenon as well as a wedged tenon version is applied in our students’ workbench underframes.
-The wedged tenon enables furniture incorporating it to be knocked down and moved around much more easily.
+The wedged tenon can enable furniture incorporating it to be knocked down and moved around much more easily.
 This wedging turns a simple glue joint into a much stronger mechanical joint.
-This project refines marking and measuring skills and ensures mastery of a fundamental joint.
+This project refines marking and measuring skills and ensures mastery of an absolutely fundamental joint.

-The Bookends are a chance to tackle perhaps the most celebrated joint in cabinetmaking.
-These accurately dovetailed pieces will be a challenge, regardless of your prior experience.
+The Rowden bookends are a chance to tackle perhaps the most celebrated joint in cabinetmaking; dovetails.
+These accurately dovetailed pieces will be an enormous challenge, regardless of your prior experience.
 Two pieces of wood, dovetailed together to create a seamless and strong joint.
 Here accurate sawing, marking out and fitting is further distilled.
 The bookends incorporate thick stock and set you up for traditional drawer work and cabinetry.

 Further Hand Skills

 As with all the learning at Rowden, we move at the pace of the individual.
 We emphasise the need for patience and attention.
 Progress focuses on quality, not speed.
 Moving forward depends on getting projects right, not just getting them done.
 Approaching the works this way means better results, better understanding and better retention.
 The above projects require the utmost skill and attention to be completed in the course of one month.

-In the rare instance that a student does complete these projects in the time available though, we do not stop and they will make full use of the time left.
+In the instance that a student does complete these projects in the time available though, we do not stop and they will make full use of whatever time is left.
 Veneering, mitres, box making, and a number of other skills may also be included in a month at Rowden.
 Like all of our courses, this is a packed and intense period at the bench.

 John Greenwood is the bastion of accuracy and hand tools skills at Rowden.
-He will guide you over a month at Rowden, encouraging focus and thoughtful attention.
+He can guide you through a month at Rowden, encouraging focus and thoughtful attention.
 You will also spend time with tutors Daren Millman and Ed Wild who will be lecturing daily on many advanced subjects in woodworking.

 Logistics: Getting to Rowden